coder/docs/admin/satellites/geo-dns.md

-    1. Set `coderd.satellite.accessURL` to your primary access URL, which is the name of the global load balancer in front of Coder deployments (this value will be used as the default URL)
+    1. Set `coderd.satellite.accessURL` to your primary access URL, which is the name of the global load balancer in front of Coder deployments (this value will be used as the default URL).

     1. Set `coderd.alternateHostnames` to your satellite's specific hostname and your GeoDNS hostname: